volantis-x/hexo-theme-volantis/.github/ISSUE_TEMPLATE/en-1-help.md

 git clone https://github.com/volantis-x/demo.git && cd demo && npm i && hexo s
 ```

 Does the result work normally?
+The test result is: A or B

-A. It can run normally, it means there is no problem with the theme and current environment configuration.
+- [ ] A. It can run normally, it means there is no problem with the theme and current environment configuration.
-B. It does not work normally, it means there is a problem with the theme or environment configuration.
+- [ ] B. It does not work normally, it means there is a problem with the theme or environment configuration.
 It is recommended to attach environment configuration information in the corresponding position below.

-- [ ] The test result is: A or B

 ## Describe your problem